kevdeve1/Fun-Moderation-bot/README.md

 #### Many Commands \(yes\)

-> Unicron has alot of commands reaching 100+ split into 9 categories!
+> It has alot of commands reaching 100+ split into 9 categories!
 >
 > * 🚓 **Moderation**
 > * ⚙️ **Configuration**